geoerika/tweeter/README.md

 # Tweeter Projectom

-Tweeter is a client-side Single Page App (SPA)
+Tweeter is a client-side Single Page App (SPA).
-It communicates with a server via AJAX
+It communicates with a server via AJAX.
-Tweets are stored in MongoDB and survive a server restart
+Tweets are stored in MongoDB and survive a server restart.

 ## Final Product
 !["Screenshot of Tweeter main page"](https://github.com/geoerika/tweeter/blob/master/docs/tweeter-main.png)